Newsom Issues Nation's First COVID Vaccine Mandate For All Schoolchildren

 SAN FRANCISCO (CBSLA/AP) — All schoolchildren, public or private, will be required to vaccinated against COVID-19 once the FDA has given full approval of the vaccine for children 5 to 12, according to the mandate announced by Gov. Gavin Newsom Friday.

-The mandate, which covers all students from elementary through high school, is the first statewide COVID vaccine mandate for children in the nation.READ MORE: Bank Of America's Online Services Goes Down For Customers Nationwide Friday
+The mandate, which covers all students from elementary through high school, is the first statewide COVID vaccine mandate for children in the nation.READ MORE: Firefighters Remain On Scene Friday As Carson Pallet Yard Fire Still Smolders

 The government has fully approved the COVID-19 vaccine for people 16 and over but only granted an emergency authorization for anyone 12 to 15.
 Once federal regulators fully approve the vaccine for that group, the state will require students in seventh through 12th grades to get vaccinated in both public and private schools, Newsom’s office said.
 The state will require vaccination for students in kindergarten through sixth grade only after the federal government has given final approval for anyone 5 to 11.